natascha62/DM/README.md

-# Diabetes Mellitus Management System
+# CS50 Final Project - Diabetes Mellitus Management System
 #### Video Demo:  <URL HERE>
 #### Description:

-# CS50 Final Project - Homework framework

 The project is a webpage where teachers can create assignments for students.
 The implementation is fairly simple, to keep the project scope in check.
 I wanted to make a project like this to expand my knowledge of Node JS and of techniques like buffer piping from database to client, role based authentications, etc.